 Can working mothers apply to be a foster parent?

 Yes, there are a few foster families who are dual-income working couples.
 A couple can register the foster child with an infant/ childcare centre during their working hours if they do not have other childcare alternatives.
 Foster families can also enjoy childcare subsidies for their foster child.

 I have applied to be a foster parent.
 How long do I have to wait before I know the results?

 As the safety and well-being of these children are highly important, there is a need for all applicants to undergo an assessment process which includes interview sessions and home visits.
-You will know the results of your application within 2 to 3 months.
+You will know the results of your application within 2 to 3 months on average.

 Is having window grilles a pre-requisite of being a foster parent?

 Installing window grilles at home is one of our safety requirements if you are caring for foster children from the age of toddlerhood to 12 years of age.
-If there are no window grilles and you are not able to install any, MSF will only be able to place infants for short-term care or youths above the age of 12 years with you.
+If there are no window grilles and you are not able to install any, MSF will only be able to place youths above the age of 12 years with you.

 Can I choose which child I want to foster?

 You may indicate your preference on the gender and age of the child you would like to foster, and we will do our best to match you to a child, depending on his/her needs, and your ability to care for the child.
 There is currently a need for more foster parents who are able to care for children who are 7 years and older, as well as children with special needs.